- Online Shopping Statistics – Do the Numbers Count?

 The Stock Keeping Unit is an alphanumeric inventory code that allows retailers to track their stock, evaluate sales by product and category, design store layouts, and improve customer experience.

 SKUs help distinguish products from each other.
-It would be difficult to track sales and inventory without classifying them by model, type, color, size, or any other identifying features.
+It would not be easy to track sales and inventory without classifying them by model, type, color, size, or other identifying features.
 For clients who are regular shoppers and want to re-buy an item, an SKU can save them a lot of time.

 3. Who is selling the product

 Customers migrate to passionate sales workers who are enthusiastic about their products and willing to share the advantages with them.
 Adding an extra paragraph about the seller and their personality might come in handy.
-It’s important to mention, however, that this strategy is mostly available for marketplaces such Amazon, eBay, Aliexpress, etc.
+However, it’s important to mention that this strategy is mostly available for Amazon, eBay, Aliexpress, etc.

 4. Breadcrumb navigation